Individuals Should Fight As A Last Resort

 The Role of Fighting in Maintaining Peace

 When conflict arises, it is important to remember that every situation is unique.
 The decision to fight must be based on a thorough assessment of the risks involved.
 This includes evaluating the potential for harm to oneself and others, the likelihood of achieving a peaceful resolution, and the long-term consequences of violence.
-By prioritizing these factors, individuals can check that their actions align with the principles of justice and compassion.
+By prioritizing these factors, individuals can see to it that their actions align with the principles of justice and compassion.

 Recognizing When Fighting is Necessary